bshabanski/stm32_bsrr_mux_control/README.md

 Hello,
-This is a repo for the associated file used/describing the experimental setup for "Charge redistribution mitigation and optimization for Sensor - ADC interfacing in low cost embedded applications"
+This is a repo for the associated files used/describing the experimental setup for "Charge redistribution mitigation and optimization for Sensor - ADC interfacing in low cost embedded applications"